 Airport & Bus Station Area

-This area is located about five minutes from the airport.
+Getting around: located about five minutes from the airport.
 It can be reached by bus as well as taxi.
 I’m sure you could arrange a shuttle but being so close and with so many other options I think that would be unnecessary unless your hotel offers one.
 If you are headed to outlying area north such as Nuevo Vallarta or Bucerias, you can catch a bus in front of Walmart/Sam’s Club across from the Maritime Terminal where the Cruise Ships dock.

 The South Zone is located on the road that takes you south out of town.
 This area is known for it’s luxurious resorts and hotels.
 Many are perched high on the hillside and have stunning views of the Bay of Banderas and the surrounding jungle.
 I didn’t stay overnight in this area but had the opportunity to spend the day and eat at Garza Blanca, a five star, all inclusive luxury resort.
 This zone is best suited for the traveler who has access to a car or shuttle or someone content to stay put.
 The buses that run south will stop at most of the resorts but I think it would get old taking the bus into town every time you wanted to go somewhere.
 Most of the resorts in the South Zone have a restaurant on site.

 You definitely can’t beat the views.
-The water at that those southern beaches is spectacular!
+The water at that those southern beaches is spectacular.

 High season is November through April so if you are want to visit but also save money, visit after the Easter holiday.
 The weather is great and the rainy season hasn’t started yet.
 I was able to get significant savings in May as opposed to February.